 Testing and scaling-up best-best technology and policy packages

 The CGIAR Research Program on Dryland Systems is an example of what the future will look like.
-Dryland Systems is a partnership of several dozen actors, including national research systems from 28 countries, universities, extension agents, civil society organizations, advanced research centers, CGIAR partners, the Food and Agriculture Organization of the United Nations (FAO) and other development partners.
+Dryland Systems is a partnership of several dozen actors, including national research systems from 28 countries, universities, extension agents, civil society organizations, advanced research centers, CGIAR partners, and other development partners.

 The integrated production packages proposed will combine improved crop varieties, suggestions for diversification to new types of crops, approaches for effective land and water management, disease and pest management, socio-economic considerations and appropriate policy and institutional options.

 Dryland Systems takes research-for-development thinking much further than traditional approaches.
 The continual development of new crop varieties is vital to the world’s future food security, but they need to be delivered in a context that meets the daily reality of smallholder farming communities.

 Dryland Systems addresses two agro-ecologies.
 In low-potential dry areas, it looks at improving the resilience of production systems where farmers are faced with climate unpredictability.
 In more favorable dry areas, it encourages sustainable intensification of production systems, where possible, to provide farmers with opportunities for crop diversification and increased income.